 And, the best way to do that is to change the after-tax return on a project.

-At some point, parliament will need to come to terms with the drag effect of our company tax rate of 30 per cent.
+At some point, our parliament will have to come to terms with the drag effect of our company tax rate of 30 per cent.

-The rest of the world is moving to reduce their rates and we are stranded with the second highest effective marginal company tax rate in the OECD.
+The rest of the world of course is moving to reduce their rates and we are stranded with the second highest effective marginal company tax rate in the OECD.

-Our bizarre two-tier company tax system is holding back smaller businesses from growing.
+And of course our bizarre two-tier company tax system will hold back smaller businesses from growing.

 Given the Senate’s resistance, we’ll leave this fight for another day.

-Instead, we can – and we should – consider introducing a permanent broad-based investment allowance.
+Instead, we can – and should – consider introducing a permanent broad-based investment allowance.

-For any eligible investment that a business makes, it can immediately deduct a proportion of the asset’s value today.
+For any eligible business that makes an investment, it can immediately deduct a proportion of the asset’s value today.